Home Blog 10 Books for Every MBA Student’s Reading List

 “Moneyball” is a pleasantly surprising entry on MBA reading lists.
 It’s the story of how statistical insights helped the underfunded underdog Oakland As become one of the most successful franchises in Major League Baseball.
 Lewis specializes in financial journalism, and “Moneyball” is just one of his books combining business insights and entertainment.

-Although these titles have been replaced by others on our current MBA reading list, they can still offer valuable information for your leadership journey.
+Although these titles have been replaced by others on our current MBA reading list, they still offer valuable information for your leadership journey.
+These classic business books offer foundational strategies and timeless insights that can enrich your understanding and enhance your impact in today's complex business environment.

 • “Influence: The Psychology of Persuasion” by Robert Cialdini, Ph.D.